-There are no significant size differences between the SIRT 110, SIRT 107, and SIRT 20c models.
+There are no significant size differences between the SIRT 110, SIRT 115, SIRT 115C, SIRT 107, and SIRT 20c models.
 The “measurements” would all be extremely similar.
-Below I've included some comparison images that show these 3 models stacked on top of each other.
+Below I've included some comparison images that show 3 of these models stacked on top of each other.

 The SIRT 20 which is the full-size P320 imitation is obviously larger in the muzzle and slide but otherwise not significantly different.

 All of these have removable magazines, a functioning rail, an adjustable point of impact, adjustable trigger weight, and a take-up laser.
 The SIRT SPOT Sight is also available for each model if you want to simulate a red dot optic.

 Ultimately comparing the size and profile of your concealed carry firearm, with the Sig Sauer P320, Glock 17, Glock 19, and Smith and Wesson M&P will help you best determine which SIRT is most similar to your firearm.

 Other Considerations & Differences That Might Matter

 While ultimately I think you should choose the gun that is best for you regardless of the cost, this discussion would not be complete if we failed to bring up the price.
 The SIRT 110 (Glock) is substantially less expensive than the competing Glock Gen 5, P320 & M&P models.
 If you would otherwise not have a preference between them, the cost would dictate choosing the 110 model.

 Compatibility With The SIRT STIC